jundalisay/superblist/content/en/research/einstein/relativity/section-31.md

 But if this part is very small, they will no longer be able to demonstrate that they are on a spherical “world” and not on a Euclidean plane, for a small part of a spherical surface differs only slightly from a piece of a plane of the same size.

-Thus if the spherical-surface beings are living on a planet of which the solar system occupies only a negligibly small part of the spherical universe, they have no means of determining whether they are living in a finite or in an infinite universe, because the “piece of universe” to which they have access is in both cases practically plane, or Euclidean.
+Thus, if the spherical-surface beings are living on a planet of which the solar system occupies only a negligibly small part of the spherical universe, they cannot determine whether they are living in a finite or in an infinite universe.
+This is because the “piece of universe” to which they have access is in both cases practically plane, or Euclidean.

-It follows that for our sphere-beings the circumference of a circle first increases with the radius until the “circumference of the universe” is reached, and that it thenceforward gradually decreases to zero for still further increasing values of the radius.
-During this process the area of the circle continues to increase more and more, until finally it becomes equal to the total area of the whole “world-sphere.”
+It follows that for our sphere-beings, the circumference of a circle first increases with the radius until the “circumference of the universe” is reached.
+It thenceforward gradually decreases to zero for still further increasing values of the radius.

+During this process, the area of the circle continues to increase more and more, until finally it becomes equal to the total area of the whole “world-sphere.”

-Perhaps the reader will wonder why we have placed our “beings” on a sphere rather than on another closed surface.
-But this choice has its justification in the fact that, of all closed surfaces, the sphere is unique in possessing the property that all points on it are equivalent.
+Why have we placed our “beings” on a sphere rather than on another closed surface?

+This is because of all closed surfaces, the sphere has all points on it equivalent.

-I admit that the ratio of the circumference c of a circle to its radius r depends on r, but for a given value of r it is the same for all points of the “world-sphere”; in other words, the “world-sphere” is a “surface of constant curvature.”
+The ratio of the circumference `c` of a circle to its radius `r` depends on `r`.
+But for a given value of `r`, it is the same for all points of the “world-sphere”.

+In other words, the “world-sphere” is a “surface of constant curvature.”

 To this 2D sphere-universe there is a 3D analogy, namely, the 3D spherical space which was discovered by Riemann.